shane-et-al/git_slab/index.md

 Once changes in one branch are ready to be committed back to another, we can use `git merge *branch_name*` to bring those changes back *into* the current branch.
 After that, `git branch -d *branch_name*` deletes the branch.

-# Pull requests
+## Pull requests

-One last thing to shape you into a productive member of society.
+One last thing, to shape you all into productive members of society.

 Open source software thrives on the limitless collaborative possibilities of the Internet.
 But the usual case when working with a project someone else owns is that you won't have permission to push directly to their repository.
 The polite way to suggest a contribution is the Pull Request, which is exactly what it sounds like - a request asking a remote repo to pull commits from yours.